ygemici/osz/loader/README.md

   specified (the good part :-) ) and can be optionally gzip compressed.

 * _loader_: a native executable on the boot partition or in ROM.
-For multi- bootable disks more loader can co-exists.
+For multi- bootable disks more loader implementations can co-exists.

 * _filesystem driver_: a plug-in that parses initrd for the kernel.
-Without one the first ELF64/PE32+ executable in the initrd will be loaded.
+Without one the first ELF64 / PE32+ executable in the initrd will be loaded.

-* _kernel file_: an ELF64/PE32+ executable inside initrd, optionally with
+* _kernel file_: an ELF64 / PE32+ executable inside initrd, optionally with
   the following symbols: fb, environment, bootboot (see linker script).

-* _BOOTBOOT structure_: an informational structure defined in `bootboot.h`.
+* _BOOTBOOT structure_: an informational structure defined in [bootboot.h](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h).

 Boot process